-It was Tom Sneddon who pursued Jackson in 1993 over the Chandler family’s sexual abuse accusations – a case which fell apart when the accusers solicited a pay-out from an insurance company and stopped cooperating with the authorities.
+It was Tom Sneddon who pursued Jackson in 1993 over the Chandler family’s sexual abuse accusations – a case which fell apart when the accusers solicited a pay-out and stopped cooperating with the authorities.
 Then, it was Sneddon who charged and personally prosecuted Jackson a decade later when Gavin Arvizo, who famously appeared alongside the singer in a Martin Bashir documentary, made similar accusations.

 For many Jackson fans, Sneddon was evil personified; a larger-than-life boogieman who masterminded a conspiracy to destroy their idol’s career.
 Undeniably, his professional conduct was extremely poor in the Jackson trial.
 But just as images of Jackson’s bereft children after his death reminded us that despite his superstardom, he was a man with a family like anybody else, so too the thought of Tom Sneddon surrounded by loved ones on his deathbed should remind us of the same.
 Fans' remarks about the prosecutor ‘rotting in hell’ will not affect Tom Sneddon.
 He’s not here to read them.
 It is his loved ones who are left behind to cope with them – and there is no reason why they should have to.
 Such comments are tasteless in the extreme and do not reflect well on Jackson’s followers.